 - there are no more updates available from the manufacturer (so-called legacy systems), - no operating system updates have been released by the manufacturer yet, - no maintenance window can be made available at short notice for operational reasons (e.g. automation in process technology), - a recertification of the entire system becomes necessary during an update, technical measures must be identified and implemented.
 Since a shutdown or simple reconfiguration is usually not compatible with operational requirements, the following should be taken into consideration be used to protect against and detect the exploitation of existing vulnerabilities.

-- Separation, zoning, encapsulation or application firewalls as well as - Network monitoring via Intrusion Detection System the release and provision of patches and updates or alternative workarounds for vulnerabilities must be contractually agreed with the manufacturer.
+- Separation, zoning, encapsulation or application firewalls as well as - Network monitoring via Intrusion Detection System

 3.3.5.4.2 Manufacturer's approval